stratocraft/stratocraft.dev/docs/WEBHOOK_SETUP.md

 # GitHub Webhook Setup Guide

-This guide explains how to set up GitHub webhooks so your stratocraft.dev site automatically refreshes content when new posts are added to your posts repository.
+This guide explains how to set up GitHub webhooks for stratocraft.dev site automatically refreshes content when new posts are added to your posts repository.

 ## Overview